topcoder-platform/tcc-cronos/user_project_data_store/trunk/test_files/readme.txt

 For running all the unit tests:

 1. Install informix 10.00, and create a server for the component.

-2. Install jdbc driver for informix, and add ifxjdbc.jar, ifxjdbcx.jar, ifxlang.jar, ifxlsupp.jar,
+2. Use client of informix, connect to the server, and then create a database.

-   ifxsqlj.jar, ifxtools.jar which are under the lib directory of the installed driver into the System ClassPath.
+3. Use the "table_create.sql" under "\test_files" to create and alter tables into the database you have just created.

-3. Use client of informix, connect to the server, and then create a database.
+4. Change the connections config in the "SampleConfig.xml" and "FailureConfig.xml" under "\test_files",

-4. Use the "table_create.sql" under "\test_files" to create and alter tables into the database you have just created.
+   "Config.xml" under "\test_files\Accuracy" , "InvalidConfigFile" and "ConfigFile.xml" under "\test_files\Failure",

-5. Change the connections config in the "SampleConfig.xml" and "FailureConfig.xml" under "\test_files",
+   "db_connection_factory" under "\test_files\stresstest".

    Like:
     <Property name="jdbc_url">